 Simple Carbs –> High blood glucose –> High insulin –> Hunger and weight gain

 If you ask someone you know with diabetes taking insulin they will likely tell you that they gained weight after going on insulin.
-Insulin is the critical hormone for making fat (weight gain) and plays a powerful role in driving us to eat more.
-Clearly, the goal is to naturally keep our glucose and insulin levels as low as possible without any drugs.
+Insulin is the critical hormone for making fat (weight gain) and plays a dominant role in driving us to eat more.
+The goal is to naturally keep our glucose and insulin levels as low as possible without any drugs.

-If you enjoy bread, like I do, try eating breads like Ezekiel, or other brands of flourless bread.
-Flourless breads are filling carbohydrates as they are slowly absorbed and don’t result in the big sugar and insulin surges.
+If you enjoy bread, as I do, try eating bread like Ezekiel, Trader Joe’s flourless bread, or Paleo Bread from Whole Foods.
+Flourless or almond bread is slowly absorbed and doesn’t result in the big sugar and insulin surges.

-What should I do if I slip up and overeat or give into temptation and eat the hunger carbs?
+What should I overeat or eat the hunger carbs?

 If you slip up and overeat or give into junk food, which is normal, I recommend following the advice of the Chinese and go for a nice walk as soon as you finish eating.
 This can help to minimize the damage.